-There are over 20 of SSIP Accreditations (including SMAS, CHAS & Constructionline)
+There are over 20 SSIP Accreditation schemes (including SMAS, CHAS & Constructionline)

 We hear the term SSIP referred to all the time in the world of contracting but what does it mean in practice?

-SSIP itself is not an assessment scheme but an umbrella organisation for SSIP members such as SMAS, CHAS and Constructionline.
+SSIP itself is not an assessment scheme but an organisation for members such as SMAS, CHAS and Constructionline.

 GAINING SSIP ACCREDITATION: